AcademySoftwareFoundation/OpenImageIO/INSTALL.md

    Install it on your system.
 Choose two versions: Multithread Debug, DLL and Multithread, DLL for Your Visual Studio version.

-6. Download precompiled BOOST 1.53 or newer libraries from here (unfficial mirror) or from here (unofficial mirror, registration required).
+6. Download precompiled BOOST 1.53 or newer libraries from here (unofficial mirror) or from here (unofficial mirror, registration required).
 Install it on Your system.
 Choose two versions: Multithread Debug, DLL and Multithread, DLL for Your Visual Studio version.